No Fixed Address (band): 1979–1984

-NFA also toured with The Clash, Ian Dury and the Blockheads, Midnight Oil, Split Enz, Mental as Anything and others.
+NFA also toured with Ian Dury and the Blockheads (November 1981), The Clash (February 1982), Midnight Oil, Split Enz, Mental as Anything, and others.

 Willoughby joined his cousin (Bunna Lawrie)'s band, Coloured Stone in 1984.

 1987–1988

 In 1987 Willoughby reformed the band and they toured Europe, including a number of Eastern Bloc countries, appearing at the East Berlin Festival.
 In late 1988 Willoughby joined Yothu Yindi and as result the group disbanded again.

 2008

-In 2008 the band reformed and played at the Dreaming Festival in Woodford, Queensland, and the Tarerer Festival in Port Fairy, Victoria, where they released a limited edition CD copy of From My Eyes.
+In 2008 the band reformed and played at the Dreaming Festival in Woodford, Queensland, and (in November) the Tarerer Festival in Port Fairy, Victoria, where they released a limited edition CD copy of From My Eyes.

 Also in 2008 the band's song "We Have Survived" was added to the National Film and Sound Archive's Sounds of Australia registry.

 2016–present

-In June 2016 the band reunited to perform in Adelaide when they were inducted into the SA Music Hall of Fame.
+In June 2016, Ricky Harrison, Les Graham, John Miller, and Bart Willoughby reunited to perform in Adelaide when they were inducted into the SA Music Hall of Fame.
+It was announced that Veronica Rankine, who died in 2001, would be posthumously inducted.

 On 29 September 2016 the band performed at the Lomond Hotel in Brunswick East, Melbourne.

 The band performed on Australia Day at the Share the Spirit Festival in the Treasury Gardens, Melbourne, in both 2017 and 2020.
 They also performed at the Saltwater Festival in Broome, Western Australia, in 2018.

 On 25 March 2021 they performed at The Gov in Adelaide to celebrate the naming of "No Fixed Address Lane" in the city (see below).

+A biography of the band, titled No Fixed Address was published in May 2023.
+It was written by former music journalist Donald Robertson and published by Hybrid Publishers, Melbourne.

+In August 2023, the band performed at Her Majesty's Theatre in Adelaide.
+In 2024, they announced that they would be performing around Australia for the 40th anniversary of their UK tour.
+In January 2024 they performed at the Sidney Myer Music Bowl in Melbourne for the Share the Spirit Festival in Melbourne, along with Coloured Stone, Blackfire, Stray Blacks, and many other Indigenous musicians.
+In June 2024 they performed as part of Vivid Sydney and in January 2025 they performed for the Sydney Yabun Festival on January 26.